Structured Content

 Structured Content allows you to:

-- Define content schemas using JSON Schema
+- Define content schemas using a documented subset of JSON Schema

 - Edit structured data through a form-based editor